automl/SMAC3/development-2.0/_sources/glossary.rst.txt

         the data subset the algorithm is trained on.

     Trial
-        Trial is a single run of a target algorithm on a combination of configuration, seed, budget and/or instance.
+        Trial is a single run of a target function on a combination of configuration, seed, budget and/or instance.

     PCS
         `ConfigurationSpace <https://automl.github.io/ConfigSpace/main>`_ can be written/read from a PCS file.